acdh-oeaw/tokeneditor-api/README.md

 # API

 * `GET /editor/current` returns information on user whose credentials were used to authenticate the request
+* `PATCH /editor/current` sets HTTP BASIC auth password for a user whose credentials were used to authenticate the request.
+   Required parameters:
+    * `password` password to be set
 * `PUT /document/{documentId}/editor/{userId}` sets role and/or name of a given user on a given document
   Supported parameters:
     * `role` users' role - one of `owner`, `editor`, `viewer` or `none`